ZihaoCheng123/LLMDetect/README.md

 This is a comprehensive benchmark for LLM-assisted Text Detection.

-The Source of this benchmark is news from New York Times and the Guardian before 2019.
+This benchmark originates from news articles in New York Times and Guardian published before 2019.

 - LLMDetect
   - HNDC